Skip to content

 Currently, multiple policies are supported.
 These include:

-• latency: Sample based on trace duration.
-Duration is determined by looking at the earliest start time and latest end time, ignoring what happens between them.
+• latency: Samples based on trace duration.
+Duration is determined by looking at the earliest start time and latest end time without considering what happens between them.

-• probabilistic: Sample a certain percentage of traces.
+• probabilistic: Samples a certain percentage of traces.

-• status_code: Sample based on status code (OK, ERROR, or UNSET).
-Many people mistakenly treat this as the response body JSON code (which many projects define this way), but it is incorrect.
+• status_code: Samples based on status code (OK, ERROR, or UNSET).
+Many people incorrectly consider this as the response body JSON code (many projects define it this way), but it is not correct.

-• string_attribute: Sample based on string attribute value matches, supporting exact matches and regular expression value matches
+• string_attribute: Samples based on string attribute value matching, supporting exact matches and regular expression value matching.

-• composite: Sample based on combinations of the above samplers, with each sampler having sorting and rate allocation.
-Rate allocation assigns a certain percentage of spans per policy order.
-For example, if we set max_total_spans_per_second to 100, we can allocate rates as follows:
+• composite: Combines the above samplers with sorting and rate allocation.
+Rate allocation assigns a certain percentage of spans to each policy order.
+For example, if we set max_total_spans_per_second to 100, then we can allocate rate_allocation as follows:

 • test-composite-policy-1 = 50% of max_total_spans_per_second = 50 spans_per_second